NathanJPlummer/dotValidator/README.md

 ### General Usage

-Link to the stylesheet.css and dotValid.js
+Within your HTML document, link to the stylesheet.css and dotValid.js

-Copy and paste the code from the html file for any inputs you wish to import.
+Copy and paste the code from the demo HTML file for any inputs you wish to import.

 ### Turning on and off the dotValidator